onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 4 Ben & Josh
   - B You like a lot of sports, don't you?
   - B&J Oh yeah, my favourite is windsurfing.
 Me and my brother go to surf school every summer and ... and we play golf and football of course.
-    - windsurfing /ˈwɪndsɜːrfɪŋ/ n. 帆板运动
+    - windsurfing [ˈwɪndsɜːrfɪŋ] n. 帆板运动
   - B All outdoor sports?
   - B&f Er- no, we watch sport a lot on TV, and we play computer games after school.
   - B Not a lot of time for homework then?